 If you’ve read my blog, you’ll know that I started off as a not so peaceful parent.
 I had anger and impulse issues.
 I was an angry Daddy.
 I was a scary Daddy.
 Yes, I was also a loving Daddy.
 But overall, I knew that I wasn’t providing the best, most stable and loving environment possible.
 I wanted to do better.

-I eventually got some counselling, took a parenting course, and started figuring some things out and started to get control of myself.
+I eventually got some counselling, started figuring some things out and started to get control of myself.
 It did not happen over night and there were many set backs.
-It’s not easy breaking long established behaviour patterns, or ways of thinking.
+It’s not easy breaking long established behavior patterns, or ways of thinking.

 One of the strangest things I noticed after becoming more peaceful and patient was that it didn’t feel much better.
 In fact, there were times when it felt worse.
 This confused me.
 Where was the pay off?
 Shouldn’t the sun be shining through the clouds upon me?
 Should not angels descend from the heavens to give me high-fives?
 Why is my family not in awe with my newfound awesomeness?
 No. This was a personal journey, with not much fan-fare.